-Linda Ronstadt just released her first concert album, Live In Hollywood.
+Linda Ronstadt has released her first concert album, Live In Hollywood.
 The concert took place nearly 40 years ago, and the master recording had been lost for decades.

 It’s amazing the master tape was even found.
 Music producer and friend John Boylan had been checking the internet for any unauthorized use of Linda Ronstadt recordings.
 He came across an old poor quality video of a Linda Ronstadt concert that aired on HBO in 1980.
 Boylan was interested in finding the master audio recording for possible release, but didn’t have any luck.
 Boylan says he was attending his son’s hockey game and told another father, Craig Anderson, the story of the lost recordings.
 Anderson is an audio engineer at Warner Brothers, and just a day later he called Boylan and told him he found the master tape.
 It had been misfiled.
 Boylan says the odds of finding the recordings through a chance meeting at a hockey game must be astronomical.